 - Many ways to earn rewards: Once known for offering just a single rate of rewards on all purchases, this card now boasts a variety of ways to earn valuable cash back.
 You’ll still earn 1.5% back on all purchases that fall outside a few new bonus categories, which is an exceptional rate compared to similar cards.
 But now, if you book travel through Chase, or use this card when dining out or ordering in, or when you visit the drugstore, you’ll earn even more cash back.

 - High-value bonus for new cardholders: You don't have to be a big spender to earn the $200 bonus, which is respectable for a no-annual-fee cash-back card.
-The 5% cash-back earnings rate on grocery store purchases for the first year (up to $12,000 spent) makes it especially valuable.
+The 5% cash-back earnings rate on grocery store purchases for the first year (up to $12,000 spent), valid until January 13, 2021, makes it especially valuable.

 - Long interest-free period: This card offers a 15-month, 0% APR period on purchases—as long or longer than many competitors.

 - Rideshare and food delivery perks: Thanks to two Chase partnerships, you'll earn 5% cash back (an extra 3.5%) on Lyft rides taken through March 2022, and be offered a complimentary DashPass delivery membership for three months.
 These aren't high-value benefits, but nice additions to an otherwise simple cash-back card.